From a website called American Daily, and it's by Carol Devine Mullen.

 Why?

-Wait, wait, wait, wait.
+Wait, wait, wait, wait, ripple effect.

-You mean when the affluent and the wealthy stop buying, it hurts people lower down the uh scale?
+You mean when the affluent and the wealthy stop buying, it hurts people lower down the scale?

-Uh So there is a trickle-down effect.
+So there is a trickle-down effect.

 A trickle-down effect.

-So when you give tax relief, tax cuts to upper income workers, they spend more, and there's a trickle down.
+So when you give tax relief, tax cuts to upper-income workers, they spend more and there's a trickle down.

-She has just done a story under the guise of feeling sorry for the poor and the middle class and have to eat cereal and go without new clothes.
+She has just done a story under the guise of feeling sorry for the poor and the middle class who have to eat cereal and go without new clothes because the rich are not spending.

-So you know the rich can't win.
+So, you know, the rich can't win.

 If they make too much money, it's not fair.